Rob Overseer

 Overseer also records with singer/songwriter Rachael Gray.
 They first worked together on the track "Sparks" which appeared on the Overseer album "Wreckage" on the Columbia label.
 Following the success of "Sparks", work began on a full album project under the name Kanute.
 Also, former UFC fighter Ken Shamrock used Rob's "Slayed" as his entrance theme on his last two fights.
 In addition, Mauricio "Shogun" Rua used this song as his entrance song for UFC 76 as well as Keith Jardine for UFC 89.
 On 27 September 2018, Howes announced a new album and change of name stating "Overseer is no more, I am now trading as FATLANTIC" on his personal Facebook page.

 Overseer's style is most frequently described as big beat.

 Wreckage

 Wreckage was released in the US in 2003.
 The UK release of this album was plagued with many difficulties that led to a six-month delay in its release, prompting Rob to move to new management at the end of 2005.

 2006 album

 In 2006 Overseer was to make a second album.
 The album was expected to contain Skylight, a track that featured on the Blade: Trinity soundtrack.
 It was later announced that the album had been "held up for a little while".

+Two albums arose from this.
+One, 2005's Macrowaves, originally was only available via a rare CD-R released by Warner Chappell Music.
+The album later got an official release from Howes on his Bandcamp page in 2020 and has since been added to streaming platforms.